wladradchenko/wunjo.wladradchenko.ru/README.md

   - Animate faces using just one photo combined with audio.
   - Achieve precise lip syncing with your audio using our deepfake lips feature.
   - Effortlessly swap faces in videos, GIFs, and photos using just a single photograph with our "Face Swap" feature.
-  - Change the emotions of a person in the video, with the help of a text description.
+  - Experimental feature.
+Change the emotions of a person in the video, with the help of a text description.
 - **AI Retouch Tool:** Elevate your videos by removing unwanted objects or refining the quality of your deepfakes.

 **Applications:**